SitePen/dgrid/README.md

 * [put-selector](https://github.com/kriszyp/put-selector)
 * [The Dojo Toolkit](http://dojotoolkit.org) version 1.7
     * Out of the DTK components, Dojo core is the only hard dependency for dgrid;
-      however, some of the test pages also use components from Dijit and Dojox.
+      however, some of the test pages also use components from Dijit, and Dojox (namely grid for a comparison test, and mobile for a mobile page).

 The dgrid project is available under the same dual BSD/AFLv2 license as the Dojo Toolkit.